rop14009/WegrzynLab/enTAP/readme.md

 ## Install
 ### Downloading the required files

-enTAP can be downloaded with the following terminal commands:
+enTAP can be downloaded with the following terminal command (Note: git is required to successfuly clone the repository):

 ```
 git clone https://github.com/SamGinzburg/WegrzynLab.git